Interviewed by Milan Lostica

 “All our core products that have taken us this far are in productboard.”

-After seeing how effective productboard was at promoting transparency, a strong core of product leaders at UiPath advocated for granting everyone at the company access.
+After seeing how effective productboard was at promoting transparency, product leaders at UiPath advocated for granting everyone at the company access.
 They encountered some resistance from a few product managers who worried about oversharing, but ultimately decided to make the roadmap available to everyone.

 “We actually share productboard with everyone in our company today,” explains Mircea.“The reason we do that is because we consider everyone a product manager in UiPath.
 They have a responsibility to build a better product, so they need to know what is coming up, what was launched, what we’re thinking of investing in.”